allegroai/clearml-docs/docs/clearml_data/clearml_data_sdk.md

 ---

 :::important
-This page covers ClearML's file-based data management solution's `Dataset` class.
+This page covers `clearml-data`, ClearML's file-based data management solution.
-SDK class.
-To learn about ClearML's more advanced queryable interface, see [Hyper-Datasets](../hyperdatasets/overview.md).
+See [Hyper-Datasets](../hyperdatasets/overview.md) for ClearML's advanced queryable dataset management solution.
 :::

 Datasets can be created, modified, and managed with ClearML Data's python interface.
 The following page provides an overview